TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-After verify that we are able to execute commands, try to gain access to the system with a reverse shell but in this case it was unsuccessful, so we start enumerating de system with a ls -l of the actual directory:
+After verify that we are able to execute commands, try to gain access to the system with a reverse shell but in this case it was unsuccessful, so we start enumerating the system with a ls -l of the actual directory:

 <br />